Rallies throughout Europe call for release of Hamas hostages held for 100 days

 Several thousand people turned London's Trafalgar Square into a sea of Israeli flags and yellow balloons, symbolising the 132 hostages who remain captive after being kidnapped on October 7.

-The Hamas attacks triggered the Israeli military campaign in Gaza that has left thousands dead.
+The Hamas attacks triggered the Israeli military campaign in Gaza that has killed more than 23,000 people.

 Some supporters held placards reading "stand with Israel" and "never again is now", while guest speakers on a stage led the crowd in chants of "bring them home".

-The event was marked by a heavy police presence and tight security, with all attendees undergoing bag checks and frisking.
+The event was marked by a heavy police presence and tight security, with bag checks and body searches.

-"I'm here to support Israel, to support our community and our people," retiree Arthur Goldberg, from north London, told AFP.
+"I'm here to support Israel, to support our community and our people," Arthur Goldberg, 56, from north London, told AFP.

 "You have to have empathy with an ordinary Gazan citizen, they are going through a nightmare.
-However, there are 150 hostages that are being detained," added the 56-year-old.
+However, there are 150 hostages that are being detained."

 100 days of Israel Gaza war - in pictures